chao-chan/SkidCheck-2.0-Edit/README.md

 === SkidCheck - 2.0 ===
 --By HeX

-This addon checks the HAC database @ unitedhosts.org and lets everyone in the server know if any known cheaters are on.
+This addon checks the HAC database (sv_SkidList.lua, over ~6900 cheaters) and lets everyone in the server know if any are on the current game.
 This can not *detect* cheaters, nor can it punish anyone it finds.

 How to use:
 Runs when players spawn.
 Nothing is needed to configure or set up.

 Commands:
-sk [f]       --Force a re-check of everyone in game, run with "f" to update the database before checking. sk_kick 0/1  --Prevent players who are banned from joining the server.
+sk           --Does a re-check of everyone in game, does the sound and message.

+CVars:
+sk_kick 0/1  --Prevent players who are in the DB from joining.
 OFF by default

+Logs:
+sk_encounters.txt    --Logs every cheater that spawns sk_blocked.txt       --Logs connection attempts if sk_kick 1 is set

-There exists a hook, "OnSkid" (ply, Reason) to run custom events when a known cheater is detected.
+There also exists a hook, "OnSkid" (ply, Reason, is_serverside) to run custom events when a known cheater is detected.
 ```